from small one page howto to huge articles all in one place

 strcmp(3)

-only finds the lexicographic order.
+finds only the lexicographic order.

 This function does not use